 But these in-game automatic options aren’t the best.
 Settings like “Low,” “Medium,” “High,” and “Ultra” don’t depend on your hardware–they’re just groups of settings.
 You may want to use Ultra in an older game and Medium in a newer game that’s more demanding.
 You still have to do some testing, and it still won’t get you a great result.
 “Autodetect” doesn’t always work the best either, as it may fail and suggest low settings if you’re using hardware produced after the game was created.

-The tools provided by NVIDIA and AMD are smarter.
+The tools provided by NVIDIA, AMD, and now Intel are smarter.
 They take a lot more into account, like your system’s GPU, CPU, screen resolution, and compare that to a database of tests on different hardware.
 With that information, the game sets recommended settings for your specific hardware.
 You can even tell the game how much weight to give to graphical fidelity vs. performance, giving you settings that fit your personal tastes.

 In other words, if you want to use custom graphics settings, tweak away.
 But, if you prefer automatic graphics settings, use these tools instead of the ones built into your games.
 The automatic settings could provide a good starting-point for tweaking your games–or provide automatic settings for games you don’t care to tweak.

-Step One: Download NVIDIA GeForce Experience or AMD Gaming Evolved
+Step One: Download NVIDIA GeForce Experience, AMD Gaming Evolved, or the Latest Intel Drivers

 If you have NVIDIA graphics hardware, you’ll need to get NVIDIA’s GeForce Experience application.
 There’s a good chance you already have this application installed, as it’s also used to update your graphics drivers.
 It includes other features, too, like built-in game-streaming and recording options, but we’ll only be focusing on graphics optimization in this guide.